stnolting/neo430/README.md

 "MSP430" is a trademark of Texas Instruments Corporation.

-"Virtex", "ISE" and "Vivado" are trademarks of Xilinx Inc.
+"Virtex", "Artix", "ISE" and "Vivado" are trademarks of Xilinx Inc.

 "Cyclone", "Quartus" and "Avalon bus" are trademarks of Intel Corporation.